mjordan/islandora_workbench_docs/docs/hooks.md

 - Paths to scripts must be absolute (as in the examples above).
 If you use a relative path to your script, Workbench will not find it.
 - If your script does not contain a shebang line (e.g., `#!/usr/bin/env python` in Python scripts or `#!/usr/bin/sh` in shell scripts), you will need to specify the interpreter your script will need to execute.
 To do this, simply include the interpreter's full path or name at the beginning of the path to your script, e.g. `/usr/bin/sh /path/to/my/shell/script.sh`.
+- On Windows, it is best to enclose the paths to your scripts in single (`'`), not double, quotation marks.
+If you are including an interpeter (for example, `python`), include it within the enclosing quotation marks.
+For example, `preprocessors: [field_sfu_ark_pid: 'python c:\LocalApps\islandora_workbench_larkm_scripts\larkm_populate_node.py']`.
+If you not on Windows, the use of quotation marks around the paths to scripts is optional.